 7. Bubble Blowing

 Divers love blowing bubbles underwater, and it’s just as fun topside!
-Bubble blowing is a wonderful eco-friendly alternative, as it produces no waste or litter that can harm the environment.
+Bubble blowing is a wonderful, eco-friendly alternative, as it produces no waste or litter that can harm the environment.
 The non-toxic bubble solutions used in bubble blowing ensure a safe and enjoyable experience for both participants and the ecosystem.
-Moreover, bubble blowing provides a fun and interactive activity that can be enjoyed by people of all ages, creating magical moments without any negative ecological impact.
+Moreover, bubble blowing is a fun and interactive activity that can be enjoyed by people of all ages, creating magical moments without any negative ecological impact.
 Here’s a recipe for a bubble solution made with eco-friendly dish soap.

 8. Biodegradable “Confetti” or Seed Bombs

-Instead of plastic confetti, throw something natural, like birdseed, flower petals, or dried autumn leaves.
 You can also create seed bombs by mixing clay, compost, and native wildflower or tree seeds.
 Participants can throw them in suitable areas, promoting reforestation and the growth of pollinator-friendly plants.

 9. Pinwheels, Ribbon Wands, and Bells

 Pinwheels, ribbon wands, and bells are exceptional eco-friendly alternatives to balloon releases and sky lanterns due to their numerous advantages.
-Firstly, they have minimal environmental impacts, as they are typically made from sustainable materials and do not contribute to pollution or waste.
+Firstly, they have minimal environmental impact, as they are typically made from sustainable materials and do not contribute to pollution or waste.
 Additionally, they are reusable, reducing the need for single-use items and promoting sustainability.
 For wildlife, they eliminate the risks of ingestion and entanglement.
 Moreover, these alternatives offer interactive and engaging experiences, fostering a sense of joy and celebration without harming animals or the environment.
-Their versatility allows them to be used in various settings and, not to mention, they are cost-effective.
+Their versatility allows them to be used in various settings and they are cost-effective.
 With their eco-friendly attributes and ability to create a festive atmosphere, these alternatives truly shine as sustainable choices for celebrations and gatherings.

 10. Digital Fireworks